floridaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 What are Florida Criminal Court Records?

 Not all records generated during a court proceeding qualify as court records.
-In compliance with the laws set by the Florida Rule of Judicial Administration (2.420), records produced by the judicial branch, such as drafts of opinion, court conference records, written materials prepared by a judge, and advisory opinions related to the court’s administration are protected from public view.
+Under the Florida Rule of Judicial Administration (2.420), records produced by the judicial branch, such as drafts of opinion, court conference records, written materials prepared by a judge, and advisory opinions related to the court’s administration are protected from public view.

 The content of a criminal court record varies with different subjects, depending on the nature of the charges and how far their case goes.
 Not all cases end with trial convictions.
 Many of the criminal court cases in Florida often end with plea bargains before or during the trial.
 Some of the contents of a criminal court file may include: